Grant opportunities for Fayetteville and Cumberland County, North Carolina:

 The U.S. Housing and Urban Development (HUD) allocated $3.92 billion to all states and particularly hard-hit areas trying to respond to the effects of high foreclosures.
 HUD’s new Neighborhood Stabilization Program (NSP) will provide targeted emergency assistance through HUD’s Community Development Block Grant (CDBG) Program under the Housing and Economic Recovery Act of 2008 (HERA).
 These targeted funds will be used to purchase foreclosed homes at a discount and to rehabilitate or redevelop them in order to respond to rising foreclosures and falling home values.
-Neighborhood stabilization funds may be used for activities which include, but are not limited to:
+Neighborhood stabilization funds may be used for activities that include, but are not limited to:

 - acquiring land and property

 - offering down-payment and closing-cost assistance to low- to moderate-income homebuyers

 - creating “land banks” to assemble, temporarily manage, and dispose of vacant land for the purpose of stabilizing neighborhoods and encouraging re-use or redevelopment of urban property

 - Eligible entities include entitlement cities and non-entitlement counties in target areas, non-profits, community development corporations, councils of government, public housing authorities, and public finance agencies.

 The Economic Infrastructure Program provides grants to local governments to assist with infrastructure projects that will lead to the creation of new, full-time jobs.
 Eligible projects include but are not limited to: